ManticoreGamesInc/platform-documentation/src/tutorials/concurrent_storage_tutorial.md

 ## Enable Concurrent Storage

 To use concurrent storage you will need to enable it.
-You can find the concurrent storage settings for player and creator by clicking on the **Game Settings** object in the **Hierarchy**.
-In the **Properties** window enable **Concurrent Player Storage** and **Concurrent Creator Storage**.
+You can find the concurrent storage settings for player and creator using the **Game Settings** object.

+1. in the **Hierarchy**, open the  the **Gameplay Settings** folder and select the **Game Settings** object.
+2. In the **Properties** window enable **Concurrent Player Storage** and **Concurrent Creator Storage**.

 ![!Enable Storage](../img/ConcurrentStorageTutorial/enable_concurrent_storage.png){: .center loading="lazy" }

 ## Testing Concurrent Storage

 Testing concurrent storage should be done in **Multiplayer Preview Mode** with the option **Allow zero clients** enabled.
 This is because any call to set concurrent storage data needs time to complete.
-If you test in **Local Preview Mode**, then because the server and client are combined, the server is instantly killed.
+If you test in **Local Preview Mode**, then because the server and client are combined, the server is instantly stops when the preview ends.
 For example, if you set concurrent data when the player leaves the game using `playerLeftEvent`, then the data will not save.

 ### Check Concurrent Storage Key File

-A good way to check that concurrent storage is being saved correctly, is to check the storage file that is created when data is saved.
+When data is saved during testing of a local project, it gets written to file in the local project files.
+You can check that concurrent storage is being saved correctly by opening this file.

 In **My Shared Keys** in the **Project Content** window, right click on a concurrent storage key and select **Show in Explorer**.
 This will then show you where the file is (if data has been saved already), allowing you to inspect the data and be able to delete it later if you need to reset the key.